TradeControl/tradecontrol.github.io/index.md

 For businesses that just want to eliminate accountancy fees using their mobile phones, a [secure web interface]({{ site.url }}/tutorials/installing-web) can be accessed from any device or browser.
 There is a richer presentation when accessing data via a tablet or workstation, but the functionality is identical.

 Your existing website may be compatible.
-However, web service providers offer ASP.NET Core specific services starting at 1 GBP pcm.
-You can also install into Azure App Services on Linux and Azure SQL, enabling you to interact with your business data from both the web or 365.
+However, we recommend using [a tested provider](https://www.tradecontrol.online/product-delivery) listed on our website, where you can interact with your business data from both the web or 365.
+You can also install into Azure App Services on Linux or Windows with Azure SQL and obtain access to both environments.

 ## Scalable Solution for Office 365